jimmyjames/first-automation-smartapp/README.md

 To view logs in Heroku, from the application in Heroku, click the _More_ button, then the _View logs_ option:

 ![Heroku logs](./heroku-view-logs.png)

-## Build and host on your machine

-If you'd rather build and run this example on your machine, follow these steps:

-- TODO

-# TODO

-- Add configuration options to select devices for creating subscriptions/executing device commands (optional during configuration)
-- Add configuration option to create scheduled executions
-- Improve README instructions (screencast demos)